 2 Collaboration with Provincial Hospitals, Health Offices and Retailers

 Milk teeth sometimes receive less attention than adult teeth because they come out eventually.
 However, implementing oral care from a young age is very important because oral health affects overall health.

-The activity was conducted in Phatthalung, Singburi and Chiang Rai provinces in 2019, with a total 779 participants.
-LCT will expand this initiative to other areas to teach more citizens in Thailand about oral care.
+The activity was conducted in Ranong Province (in southern Thailand) in 2020, with 238 children.
+LCT will expand this initiative to other areas to teach more citizens in Thailand about oral care

 - Lion Group companies overseas are collaborating with dental professionals and retailers on initiatives based on the concept of preventive dentistry.
 Working together with dental professionals, Lion strives to increase awareness and understanding of oral care by sharing information on good oral care and practical tooth brushing methods.
 In addition, Lion promotes good oral care habits by providing products that suit individuals’ specific oral care needs through retailers and other markets.